aosabook/500lines/dagoba/chapter.md

   var done = -1
 ```

-We need a place to store most recent step's output, which might be a gremlin or might be false [footnote: it could also be a signal, but that's actually just an optimization for false+signal] so we'll call it ```maybe_gremlin```:
+We need a place to store most recent step's output, which might be a gremlin -- or it might be nothing -- so we'll call it ```maybe_gremlin```:

 ```javascript
   var maybe_gremlin = false